Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Abstract

 \section{Abstract}

-Data selection has emerged as a crucial downstream application of data valuation.
-While existing data valuation methods have shown promise in selection tasks, the theoretical foundations and full potential of using data values for selection remain largely unexplored.
-In this work, we first demonstrate that data values applied for selection can be naturally reformulated as a sequential-decision-making problem, where the optimal data value can be derived through dynamic programming.
-We show this framework unifies and reinterprets existing methods like Data Shapley through the lens of approximate dynamic programming, specifically as myopic reward function approximations to this sequential problem.
-Furthermore, we analyze how sequential data selection optimality is affected when the ground-truth utility function exhibits monotonic submodularity with curvature.
-To address the computational challenges in obtaining optimal data values, we propose an efficient approximation scheme using learned bipartite graphs as surrogate utility models, ensuring greedy selection is still optimal when the surrogate utility is correctly specified and learned.
-Extensive experiments demonstrate the effectiveness of our approach across diverse datasets.
+Data selection has emerged as a crucial downstream application of data valuation, yet the theoretical foundations for using data values in selection remain underexplored.
+We reformulate data selection as a sequential decision-making problem where the optimal selection sequence arises from dynamic programming, and data values can be understood as encodings of this optimal sequence.
+This framework unifies and reinterprets existing methods like Data Shapley through the lens of approximate dynamic programming, revealing them as myopic linear approximations to the sequential problem.
+We further analyze how selection optimality degrades with utility curvature under submodularity, explaining when and why these approximations fail.
+To bridge theory and practice, we propose an efficient bipartite graph-based surrogate that preserves submodular structure while enabling scalable greedy selection with provable guarantees.
+Experiments on classical ML benchmarks and large-scale LLM fine-tuning data selection demonstrate substantial improvements over existing methods.
+Code is publicly available at \url{https://github.com/frankhlchi/SeqDataVal}.